 The German Occupation Museum provides a unique insight into life in Guernsey during the occupation from 1940 to 1945.

-Possibly one of the most interesting, beautiful and varied places on the island, encompassing so many different things to see and do.
-A delightful spot with sub-tropical gardens and sculpture park
+Possibly one of the most interesting, beautiful and varied places on the island, encompassing so many different things to see and do, including a Guernsey Literary and Potato Peel Pie Society tour.
+A delightful spot with sub-tropical gardens and sculpture park.

 This museum covers Guernsey's military history, including World War One and the German Occupation of the island from 1940 to 1945 during World War Two, as well as the island's own militia.